CountofMonteCorso/intro-to-typescript/README.md

 ## 1. Instructor Action: JavaScript Recap
-Briefly ask students to recap uses for JavaScript (create interactive pages, send/receive server data, dynamic rendering, etc).
+Briefly ask students to recap uses for JavaScript.
+Sample responses:
+- create interactive pages
+- send/receive server data
+- dynamic rendering
+- etc

 ### JavaScript: The Weird Parts
-There is of course a book on this, but it would be fun to briefly go over some unusual behaviors that JavaScript can encounter when using it, and such an article exists for guidance: https://medium.com/@daffl/javascript-the-weird-parts-8ff3da55798e
+There is, of course, a book on this, but it would be fun to briefly go over some unusual behaviors that JavaScript can encounter when using it, and such an article exists for guidance: https://medium.com/@daffl/javascript-the-weird-parts-8ff3da55798e and if time allows, demonstrate some of the things discussed or have the students try them out.

 Feel free to include fun JS memes in the presentation to make it interesting!
 ![](images/patrick-js.png)